ef4/ember-cli-deploy-git/README.md

  - `branch`: The branch that we will deploy to.
 It must already exist.
 Defaults to `"gh-pages"`
  - `repo`: The repo that we will deploy to.
 It defaults to the value of your containing repo's `origin` remote.
- - `worktreePath`: path where we will create/update a working tree to manipulate the deployment branch.
+ - `worktreePath`: Path where we will create/update a working tree to manipulate the deployment branch.
 Defaults to `../deploy-${project.name()}`, relative to your project.
+ - `commitMessage`: Message to use when committing the deployment, where %@ is replaced with the current git revision.

 A complete example: